laravel/docs/database-testing.md

 <a name="factory-callbacks"></a>
 ### Factory Callbacks

-Factory callbacks are registered using the `afterMaking` and `afterCreating` methods, and allow you to perform additional tasks after making or creating a model.
+Factory callbacks are registered using the `afterMaking` and `afterCreating` methods and allow you to perform additional tasks after making or creating a model.
 You should register these callbacks by defining a `configure` method on the factory class.
 This method will automatically be called by Laravel when the factory is instantiated:

     namespace Database\Factories;